delower23/delower23/README.md

 I'm a **Computer Science & Engineering undergraduate at Daffodil International University** who enjoys learning technology by building practical projects.

-I'm currently exploring **Java, C/C++, React, databases, Data Structures & Algorithms, Embedded Systems & IoT**.
+I'm currently exploring **Java, C/C++, React, databases, Data Structures & Algorithms and Embedded Systems & IoT**.
 My goal is to become a versatile software engineer who can understand both the software and hardware side of technology.

 ---